 Food sensitivities can also be entwined with food addiction: we crave the foods we are sensitive to because we’ve grown used to the abnormal biochemical state those foods produce.

 You don’t need a lab test to find out whether you have food sensitivity.
-Just stop that one food for five to seven days, then reintroduce it and track how you feel before and after.
+Just stop eating that one food for five to seven days, then reintroduce it and track how you feel before and after.
 Once your body grows accustomed to behaving in a certain way, it tends to want to stay there, even if it’s not the healthiest place to be.
 In fact, if you can’t stop eating, it may be a sign that your body is inadequately absorbing your nutrients — which is a form of starvation!

-Chronic overeating, anorexia, and bingeing/purging are special conditions that usually require professional assistance and are best treated in a holistic manner.
+Chronic overeating, anorexia, and bingeing/purging are specific conditions that usually require professional assistance and are best treated in a holistic manner.
 Finding a therapist or support group is a great way to start.
 Enlist the help of your healthcare practitioner as well — that way you can tackle your issues on all fronts.
-If you’re eating patterns lie at the extremes of the emotional eating spectrum, don’t wait to get help — your health depends on it.
+If your eating patterns lie at the extremes of the emotional eating spectrum, don’t wait to get help — your health depends on it.

 There are many alternatives to antidepressant and anxiolytic (anti-anxiety) medication to help you get a handle on disordered eating behavior.
 The key is finding what works for you.
 You may find that following a specific plan helps you to develop the mindfulness you need to break old patterns, for example:

 - Some of my patients have had good success with Overeaters Anonymous (OA).
 It’s a great forum for learning about your personal issues, but understand that this is a program that requires portion control.
 Some people prefer Food Addicts Anonymous (FAA), but again, this program uses a structured food plan.